s0rp/CSharpSpotiLyrics/CONTRIBUTING.md

 First off, thank you for considering contributing to CSharpSpotiLyrics!
 Your interest is appreciated.

-While this project was primarily developed by me (S0rp), contributions that improve the tool and adhere to the guidelines below are welcome.
+While this project was primarily developed by me, contributions that improve the tool and adhere to the guidelines below are welcome.
 Please remember the disclaimer noted in the README: this tool likely operates in a grey area regarding Spotify's Terms of Service, and contributors should be aware of the potential risks.

 ## How Can I Contribute?